-Your quotes for a one-time service should ALWAYS be higher than that of a recurring service.
-Your goal is to retain and incentivize long term clients.
+Your quotes for a one-time service should ALWAYS be higher than that of recurring services.
+Your goal is to retain and incentivize long-term clients.
 It is almost always cheaper to retain mowing jobs week to week than to continually search for new clients.
 You can better phrase this by offering a discounted price on long-term service contracts from the start.
 The same idea goes for your add-on services.
 Potential clients love to see they save money from their valued loyalty to your business.

 Are you a lawn care or landscaping provider looking to join the Plowz & Mowz fleet?
 We’ll handle the quoting for the lawn mowing jobs we send you through the app and you’ll instantly see what each mowing job pays you for your time.
 Visit our provider sign-up page for more information on how we can help you grow your business.